GallowayLabMIT/protocols/docs/training/onboarding/day_2_content-trainings.rst

 (and other interested lab members).
 Additionally, Katie has put together a :doc:`Writing Guide <../../writing_guide/index>` relevant for academic writing at all levels (papers, proposals, etc.).

 To produce high-quality, informative graphics, the lab mainly uses Adobe Illustrator.
+The best way to learn how to use Illustrator is by making graphics of your own!
+To get started, check out the following:

-Check out the :ref:`Onboarding Day 0 section on Illustrator <graphics>` for instructions on setting up the software.
-This `YouTube video <https://www.youtube.com/watch?v=3IuoK07YDds>`_ offers a basic tutorial to many of the features relevant for scientific graphics, and the best way to learn how to use Illustrator is by making graphics of your own!
+  - :ref:`Section on Illustrator <graphics>` in the Onboarding Day 0 page for instructions on setting up the software
+  - `YouTube video <https://www.youtube.com/watch?v=3IuoK07YDds>`_ for a basic tutorial to many of the features relevant for scientific graphics
+  - Illustrator `keyboard shortcuts list <https://mitprod.sharepoint.com/:w:/s/GallowayLab/IQAtam1dK9LiQqfk-UDpyb2bAS8J5FQOKeUqJ94R-dkRs9g?e=VHPmpM>`_ from Graphics & Illustrator training (IAP 2026)

 Journal clubs are another essential piece of reading and evaluating primary literature.
 Past lab journal club presentations are located in `this folder <https://mitprod.sharepoint.com/:f:/s/GallowayLab/Eugaj4o4lw5Egeyo9_lQmjIB8un7AnIkFoRDG5BQ0Btwaw?e=OQuJTU>`_.
-Additionally, during IAP 2024, lab members will present a series of journal clubs on all papers and review articles published by the lab (*more information to be added IAP 2024*).
+This includes a series of journal clubs on some of the lab's papers and review articles (IAP 2024).
 For a complete list of lab papers, see the `lab website <https://gallowaylab.mit.edu/publications/>`_ or Katie's `Google Scholar profile <https://scholar.google.com/citations?user=boemvUgAAAAJ&hl=en>`_.